fortoszone/hekintush-oc/README.md

   - Bluetooth
   - Brightness
   - Asus Fn key
-  - Touchpad *identified
+  - Touchpad
   - Battery Indicator

 * What's not work?
-  - Sleep Cycle (disable dGPU via SSDT soon)
+  - Sleep Cycle on AC
   - DGPU (Not possible on Hackintosh laptop)
   - Card Reader (Not tested)